 Here is a fun, easy way to pack lunch right into your loaf of bread.
 No, I don’t mean the typical sandwich our kids are sick to death of, I mean ham and cheese (or whatever you are in the mood for) is folded into the dough and baked as a loaf: pull-apart bread!
 Each slice is a sandwich.
-In order to get the layers to keep their shape, I made the dough with Gold Medal Bread Flour, which boosts the amount of gluten and gives the loaf a little more structure.
+In order to get the layers to keep their shape, I made the dough with bread flour, which boosts the amount of gluten and gives the loaf a little more structure.
 To make it a touch healthier (I’m constantly sneaking whole grains where kids will never see them) I also used whole wheat flour.
 This technique would work equally well with many other doughs from our books.

 As the name suggests you can just pull sections of the loaf apart, but I sliced into this one to show you how the ham and cheese ends up woven through the bread.

 Ham and Cheese Pull-Apart Bread

 The dough I used is the European Peasant Bread recipe (page 46) Artisan Bread in Five Minutes a Day, but I substituted the bread flour for the all-purpose in equal parts. (see Jeff’s post on using bread flour in other recipes).

 8 to 12 slices ham